 Genomic tools for improving disease-resistance traits

-Genomic tools, such as PCR-based genotyping and targeted sequencing, can support aquaculture breeders in achieving cost-effective disease-resistance screening to accelerate breeding outcomes.
+Genomic tools, such as PCR-based genotyping and targeted genotyping by sequencing, can support aquaculture breeders in achieving cost-effective disease-resistance screening to accelerate breeding outcomes.
 Genomic technologies can complement traditional breeding methods, and are especially beneficial when breeding for complex traits, such as disease resistance.
 One benefit of using molecular markers to screen breeding populations for disease resistance is that non-invasive sampling methods can be used, preserving the tested individual as a viable breeding candidate.

 Check out the second blog post of the series which explores how genomic technologies can complement traditional breeding methods to improve disease-resistance traits in aquaculture species.